 Keith Laughlin, president of the RTS, said in a press release that “the investment of time and resources necessary to complete this trail will be returned many times over as it takes its place among the country’s national treasures.
 As we embark on the journey to complete the Great American Rail-Trail, we embark on the single greatest trail project in the history of the US.”

 The goal of the trail is to offer a seamless, continuous path, separated from from vehicle traffic, for bikers and hikers, and a truly memorable way of exploring the US.
-Currently only 50 percent of the trail is complete, though the RTC plans to release full route details by spring 2019.
+The trail is currently 52 percent complete, but you can check out this interactive map to see which portions of the trail are already finished.
 More information can be found on the Rails-to-Trails Conservancy website.